Shane7717/E-Commerce-Information-System/README.md

 # E-commerce Information System

-* Will use Python Streamlit and Psycopg2.
+* Used Python Streamlit and Psycopg2.
-* To be updated ...